intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

       .. note::

-         We currently supoort the Ubuntu 20.04 operating system or later.
+         We currently support the Ubuntu 20.04 operating system or later.

       To enable BigDL-LLM for Intel GPUs with PyTorch 2.1, here're several prerequisite steps for tools installation and environment preparation: